theusaf/kahoot-api-docs/docs/faq.md

 ### What does "DEFAULT" mean in the API Tables?
 `DEFAULT` is the value that is usually used by Kahoot! and you should probably not change this value when using the API.
+- `DEFAULT` may also mean valid values useable by the API

 ---
 ### Aren't the messages sent in a list/array?